mackeper/AlgorithmsAndDataStructures/algorithms/cpp_lib_cleanmeuppls/README.md

 Written for a course in competitive programming together with Tomas Möre.
-There are some stuff that when I get time want to clean up.